annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 Feature selection is defined as the selection of features that best contribute to the accuracy of the model.
 Regularization will add constraints that lower the size of the coefficients in order to make the model less complex and avoid it from fitting variables that are not as important.
 This will penalize the loss function by adding a regularization term and minimize the sum of square residuals with constraints on the weight vector.

+Let us assume we have a model Y with equation Y=F(X1, X2,...,Xp).
+In weighted linear regression, this equation is multiplied by certain weights which define the sparsity pattern of the data.
+An error term is also added into the equation:

+#INSERT WEIGHTED LINEAR REGRESSION PIC

+Our goal is to minimize the squared error by obtaining weights that will do so.
+Our error term will be found by subtracting the predicted valaues from the observed values and then squared.

 ## Lasso Regression/ L1 Regularization
 #INSERT LASSO EQUATION

 Lasso Regression will produce a model with high accuracy and a subset of the original features.
 Lasso regression puts in a constraint where the sum of absolute values of coefficients is less than a fixed value.
 Thus, it will lower the size of the coefficients and lead some features to have a coefficient of 0, essentially dropping it from the model.